jan-polivka/alas-for-the-javascript/README.md

             3. Bonds
                 Simple fields as an entry
             4. Special move info
             5. Equipment info

-    Version 0.7
-        1. Add a link to basic moves
-            This might be as an option on a character sheet and it would be hide and display
-        2. Prevent from replacing character saves in case two people create the same char at the same time
+        3. Prevent new character overwrite                  DONE When two people are making the same character, the one who finishes first gets it

     Version 1.0
-        1. Finish all the characters
+        1. Finish all the characters                        DONE
+        2. Add equipment selection                          DONE Merc, Boatswain, Merchant, Scholar, Surgeon
+        3. Add the character description                    DONE
+        4. Fix else if in appearanceSel()                   DONE

     Version 1.5
         1. Create tales???
+        2. Make sure that every field is filled

     Version X
+        1. Add a link to basic moves
+            This might be as an option on a character sheet and it would be hide and display Debatable to have this as a feature do to the sheer amount of moves Moves just look better on a piece of paper or a big screen
         2. Add town sheet
         3. Edit a character